sidekiq/sidekiq/docs/capsule.md

 end
 ```

-Sidekiq::Capsule overrides Sidekiq::Config in order to provide Capsule-local resources so
+Sidekiq::Capsule overrides Sidekiq::Config in order to provide Capsule-local resources;
 you'll see places within Sidekiq where Capsule acts like a Config.
+Code running within the Capsule will use resources local to that Capsule.

 With this pattern, we greatly reduce the use of global APIs throughout Sidekiq internals.
 Where before we'd call `Sidekiq.xyz`, we instead provide similar functionality like